Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Discussion and Conclusions

-\paragraph{Privacy Behavior Ground Truth.} Since Apple's labels are not validated, as far as we can tell, we considered the privacy policies as a reasonable reference point of comparison.
-However, it is difficult to know the exact actual ground truth of privacy behavior, even if every app was fully dynamically and statically analyzed.
-In this paper, we compare privacy labels against privacy policies as a point of comparison of declaration of data practices across platforms.
+\paragraph{\textbf{Privacy Behavior Ground Truth.}} Since Apple's labels are not validated, we considered the privacy policies a reasonable reference point of comparison.
+However, it isn't easy to know the actual ground truth of privacy behavior, even if we fully dynamically and statically analyze every app.
+In this paper, we compare privacy labels against privacy policies as a point of comparison of the declaration of data practices across platforms.
 Privacy policies do not serve as ground truth for actual app behavior.
-Additionally, policies are not always written to clearly state behavior but instead to provide ``cover'' for organizations from legal and professional consequences.
-While there are a number of limitations to the approach we take in analyzing privacy policies using Polisis, we argue that the NLP methods of extracting free form text levels gets us closer to a viable understanding of data collection practices than the privacy labels, as currently used.
+While there are limitations to the approach we take in analyzing privacy policies using classifiers, the NLP methods of extracting free-form text levels get us closer to a viable understanding of data collection practices than the privacy labels, as currently used.
 We believe that this is the case for two reasons.

-First, Polisis could be prone to over-reporting privacy behavior.
-This stems from the fact that policies are analyzed on a per-segment basis, so discussions of data aggregation or anonymization that occurs in one paragraph, separate from the data that is collected, might appear as data linking when it is in fact not linked.
-However, even in these case, the behavior of the app may still remain ambiguous according to the privacy policy with regard to which data is aggregated or anonymized.
-In many cases data could be linked based on the use of unique identifiers stated in other places in the policies.
-Even if Polisis misclassifies and over-reports a reasonable fraction of these, it would still suggest that large numbers of apps are mislabeled.
+First, classifier outputs introduce uncertainties that stem from the fact that policies are analyzed on a per-segment basis, so discussions of data aggregation or anonymization that occurs in one segment, separate from the data that is collected, might appear as data linking when it is, in fact, not linked.
+However, even with these statements, the app's behavior remains ambiguous according to the privacy policy regarding which specific data categories are aggregated or anonymized.
+Apps could often link data based on unique identifiers stated in other policy segments.
+Our observations suggest that developers mislabel many apps even after considering uncertainties from classier outputs.
+Second, there are also significant cases of under-reporting from classifiers due to how Apple links to privacy policies and the use of secondary privacy policies from third-party libraries.
+Many privacy policies link to other policies that we did not analyze.
+The App Store links also point to the developers' and not the specific apps' privacy policies.
+These policies usually address all services provided by the developer.
+For example, Subsplash~\cite{Subsplash:Policy} and ChowNow~\cite{ChowNow} affect thousands of apps, and it is unknown how the eventual customer uses that data and if policies reflect such scenarios.